subashp/AgentX/README.md

 Routine tests use deterministic fixtures and fakes.
 They should not require live provider credentials, subscriptions, cloud infrastructure, or network access.

-## Public Release Checklist

-Before a public release or README-facing example update:

-- Confirm README commands match the current CLI parser.
-- Verify fake plan and execute examples run offline.
-- Confirm public docs do not include private paths, credentials, local workflow details, ignored directories, generated run logs, model weights, or datasets.
-- Describe live provider and cloud behavior only where it is exposed through the public CLI; otherwise call it an adapter contract or optional future wiring.
-- Run the focused tests or full test suite and record the command used.